Torah Mosheh 2:

 Parashah 17:Yitro (יתרו) 18:1-20:23(26)

-18:1(i) Va Yishma Yitro (יתרו) [Re'u'el] Kohen Midyan, khoten (father-in-law) Mosheh, heard of all that Elohim had done for Mosheh, and for Yisrael his people, [and] that YHWH (יהוה) had brought Yisrael out of Mitzrayim;
+18:1(i) Va Yishma Yitro (יתרו) [Re'u'el] Kohen Midyan, khoten (father-in-law) Mosheh, heard of all that Elohim had done for Mosheh, and for Yisrael His people, [and] that YHWH (יהוה) had brought Yisrael out of Mitzrayim;

 18:2 Then Yitro (יתרו), khoten Mosheh, took Zipporah, Mosheh wife, after he had sent her back,